Take a 1-min quiz to get training plan Male Female

 The Bottom Line

-The 6-day split workout for building muscle and strength is grueling, intense, but extremely rewarding if you stick to it.
-It won’t be easy at first, but once you learn how to push yourself hard without breaking down, it will become easier, and the results will show in no time at all.
+The 6-day split workout for building muscle and strength is grueling, intense, but incredibly rewarding if you stick to it.
+It won’t be easy at first, but once you’ve learned how to push yourself hard without breaking down, it will become easier, and the results will show in no time.

 DISCLAIMER: